In the late 1980s, we discovered an opportunity to create a new product. By engaging with users,

 Like all great UX work, we started with a hypothesis and kept making improvements based on user feedback.

-Even the most trivial thing can evolve into a worldwide success if you collect good data from users, then analyze, execute and iterate.
-Read below for the full story.
+Even the most smallest thing can evolve into a worldwide success if you collect good data from users, then analyze, execute and iterate.
+The following links will take you to the full story.

 The idea of paying for a screensaver may seem weird now, but it was 10x weirder back in the late 1980s.
 Computers were